Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Crack cocaine overdose is a life-threatening risk, with symptoms ranging from respiratory distress and hallucinations to seizures.
-Understanding the signs and risks is crucial for taking immediate action and seeking professional treatment.
+Learn the warning signs of a crack cocaine overdose and how to respond.
+Get expert advice and help from Boca Recovery Center

 Symptoms of a crack cocaine overdose include respiratory distress, paranoia, hallucinations, chest pain, tremors, and seizures.
 Overdose may lead to a heart attack, stroke, or cardiac arrest.